Author, Andrew Gibson

 It also means you know exactly how much you will receive in Pounds Sterling ahead of the completion date.

 This can give customers peace of mind and allow them to budget more effectively.

 You may also wish to read our Practical Advice for Selling Your Property in France.

 How safe is it using a currency broker?

 One of the questions we get asked a lot is whether it’s safe using a currency broker.

 I completely understand.
 I’ve been a customer too.

 The one thing I would suggest is you use a currency broker that is authorised and regulated by the Financial Conduct Authority (FCA)

 The reason is important.

-The bottom line is as long as you choose an FCA authorised and regulated currency broker, your money transfer will be conducted through a safeguarded client account.
+As long as you choose an FCA authorised currency broker, your money transfer will be conducted through a safeguarded client account.